Cape Town Street Artist

-He has worked extensively as a mural artist in South Africa and abroad.
-He has collaborated on mural projects in Greece, Germany, Belgium and the US and has presented two solo exhibitions in Cape Town and Johannesburg.
-He is a serious and conscious artist with cutting edge concepts and ideas about the potential of graffiti as an art form.
+With a career that has seen him work extensively as a mural artist in South Africa and abroad, and collaborate on projects in Greece, Germany, Belgium and the USA as well as present solo exhibitions in Cape Town and Johannesburg, he is a serious and conscious artist with cutting edge concepts and ideas about the potential of graffiti as an art form.

-Born and raised in Mitchell’s Plain, Cape Town in the 1970s meant (and for many, still means) living a life where putting food on the table was a daily battle, poverty was rife and choices were limited.
-Discovering the expressive medium of graffiti art in the late 1980’s was a liberating and pivotal moment for him.
-It empowered him to express who he was and what he was thinking.
+For Max growing up in Mitchell’s Plain on the Cape Flats in the 1970s meant living a life where putting food on the table was a daily battle, poverty was rife and choices were limited.
+Something still true for many in the area today.
+Discovering the expressive medium of graffiti in the late 1980’s was a liberating and pivotal moment for him, empowering him to express who he is and what he is thinking.